 My central point about questioning and subverting the solitary noir hero should again be stressed.
 As we will see, Dhand’s policeman is married, and his siblings, parents and in-laws make regular appearances through the pages of his books.
-Even Alam’s younger and defiantly single protagonists are often described in the company of family members, and Kilo eventually enters into marriage with no regrets.
-In the British Asian diaspora − unlike in more atomized mainstream society − lives are often tangled up with other lives in a way that means it is hard to separate a person from their family, friends and wider milieu.
+Even Alam’s younger and defiantly single protagonists are often depicted in the company of family members, and Kilo eventually enters into marriage with no regrets.
+In the British Asian diaspora − unlike in mainstream society, which is often more atomized − lives are usually tangled up with other lives in a way that means it is hard to separate a person from their family, friends and wider milieu.
 That said, even if these British Asian heroes achieve a certain degree of relational integration, in other ways they are the typical ‘protagonists who are figures of exclusion’ foregrounded in noir.
-Marginalized by white society because of their ethnicity, both men male characters also have fraught relationships with their parents and the wider Asian community in Bradford.
-These features mean that the British Asian protagonists can at once be accommodated within, while osmotically leaking past, noir’s porous borders.
+Marginalized by white society because of their ethnicity, both male characters also have fraught relationships with their parents and the wider Asian community in Bradford.
+These features mean that the British Asian protagonists can at once be accommodated within, while osmotically leaking through, noir’s porous borders.

 The trilogy under scrutiny is by M. Y. (Mohammed Yunis) Alam who, as well as writing fiction, is also a researcher and teacher in Social Sciences at Bradford University.
 In 2006 he produced a counter-narrative to the predominantly negative discourses about Bradford, especially since the riots of 2001, in the shape of a book of interview transcripts with British Pakistani men entitled Made in Bradford.
 Another of Alam’s important works of nonfiction, his PhD by Publication, is about the intersection between the arts and the humanities.
 In this scholarly work, he argues that creative writers of prose are sociologists, deploying quasi-ethnographic skills to create their fiction and plays.
 The borderlines between ethnography and creative writing are indistinct and easily penetrable.
 Alam has a long career in qualitative research, but periodically comes to feel that his academic voice obstructs those of his respondents.
 As such, he aims to give space for people to speak for themselves – including when it comes to his take on the noir genre.

 Challenging stereotypes, in his first two novels, Annie Potts is Dead (1998) and Kilo (2002), Alam keeps depictions of Islam to a minimum and instead tends to focus on ethnicity and culture.
-He only examines religious practice inasmuch it relates to communitarian behaviour such as the ‘abstinence, inner reflection and devotion’ associated with Ramadan.
+He only examines religious practice in so far as it relates to communitarian behaviour such as the ‘abstinence, inner reflection and devotion’ associated with Ramadan.
 Even ostensibly devout elders are sketched as reaching for a grab-bag of those parts of Islam that fit with their worldly ambitions, as for example Kilo’s father ‘got pretty skillful at picking and choosing the bits of Islam he deemed relevant and just as good at forgetting or overlooking the bits that didn’t tie into his needs’ (Kilo, p.
 41).
-However, in Red Laal (2012), his only fully post-9/11 novel, readers witness Alam’s developing interest in what has happened ‘since Tommy Taliban and Betty Burkha had taken centre stage’: the rise in Islamophobia and apprehensions about terrorism.
+However, in Red Laal (2012), his only fully post-9/11 novel, readers witness Alam’s developing interest in what has happened ‘since Tommy Taliban and Betty Burkha had taken centre stage’, namely the twenty-first century rise in Islamophobia and apprehensions about terrorism.
 The trilogy therefore traces a post-secular turn in the British Asian noir novel, something that will be taken for granted and built upon by the later novelist A. A. Dhand.